mgard/epater/README.md

 ### An ARM emulator in Python for educational purposes

-**epater** is an ARM emulator targeted for academic and learning purposes.
+**epater** (*Environnement de Programmation ARM Téléopéré *) is an ARM emulator targeted for academic and learning purposes.
 It is a two parts project, consisting of:

 1. An assembler program able to translate ARM assembly to ARMv7 bytecode
 2. An emulator running ARMv7 bytecode